Edward Stanley, 2nd Baron Stanley of Alderley: Marriage and issue

+Three of their daughters died young.
+A stained glass window in their memories was erected in 1860 at St Mary's Church, Nether Alderley.

 Lord Stanley of Alderley died in June 1869, aged 66, and was succeeded by his eldest son, Henry.
 Lady Stanley of Alderley died in February 1895, aged 87.

 In the 1930s his family's letters were published by his descendant Nancy Mitford as: